 Some guides still mention the "Shepherds Rest pub".
 That's now a very good Indian Restaurant, but if your prefer curries at night, you might want one of our packed lunches instead.

 Total distance: 26 Km.
 Estimated time: 6 hrs.

 Stage Three: Sparsholt Firs (SU 343 851) to Goring and Streatly (SU 596 807)

 Starting from Sparsholt Firs, heads east to the towns on either side of the Thames river.

 Total distance: 28 Km.
 Estimated time: 7 hrs.

 If you've started wondering what all these "non-castles" were really for, you wouldn't be the first to be puzzled by this historical misdirection.
 Start thinking about where you would need to stay each night if you were a traveller or drover on The Ridgeway a few thousand years ago.

 You probably had livestock that needed a safe place as well as yourself and your family or fellow-travellers.
 Don't forget, there was a time when British wolves were still roaming the countryside.
-A nice big enclosure has plenty of room for you and your livestock.
+A nice big enclosure has plenty of room to keep you and your livestock safe from predators.

-Only rarely over thousands of years were these enclosures actually used by military forces as forts as well.
-Despite many orthodox historian's obsession with war and death (which is great for academic careers, books and TV series), live on The Ridgeway was much more peaceful and routine.
+Over thousands of years these enclosures were only very rarely actually used by military forces as forts as well.
+Despite many orthodox historian's obsession with war and death (which is great for their academic careers, books and TV series), life on The Ridgeway was much more peaceful and routine.

-Fortunately for you, there are now nice B&Bs to stay in, instead of camping out and wondering what's outside your tent!
+Fortunately for you, there are now nice B&Bs to stay in, instead of camping in the wild and wondering what's outside your tent in the dark!